 Not adhering to the policies and standards of the department

 No longer able to meet the scheduling needs of the department

 Student is no longer meeting Federal Work-Study Eligibility

 MONITORING FWS EARNINGS – A JOINT RESPONSIBILITY OF STUDENT AND EMPLOYER

 Students are notified by the FAO of any changes to their FWS award via e-mail.
 In turn, the FWS student is then responsible for notifying the employer of any change immediately.
 When monitoring FWS earnings, calculations must be based on 100% of gross earnings and NOT 75% of gross earnings.

 FWS is awarded in allotments for each enrollment period to reflect a student’s financial need for the respective term.
 The formula below shows how to obtain AVERAGE WEEKLY WORK HOURS from an allotment.
-(This average may not exceed limits set by the University for student employees: up to 20 hrs. /week while classes are in session; up to 29.5 hrs. /week during semester breaks and Spring recess).
+(This average may not exceed limits set by the College for student employees: up to 20 hrs. /week while classes are in session; up to 29.5 hrs. /week during semester breaks and Spring recess if funding permits).

 Semester Allotment ÷ Hourly Wage = Total Work Hours/Semester